 Usually, though, these injuries involve a long and difficult recovery process.
 They may also potentially necessitate surgery and force an injured individual to take time off work.
 In particularly severe cases, these injuries may have life-altering effects in the long term, including an inability to return to a previous profession or work at all and a requirement for ongoing or life-long medical treatment.

 Potential examples of catastrophic injuries include losing a limb, severe burns, an injury that causes significant scarring or disfigurement, traumatic brain injuries, and spinal cord injuries.
-Common determiners of such an injury include if a victim could need some form of long-term assistance and if they can still earn a living.
+Common determiners of such an injury include if a victim could need some form of long-term assistance (like with paralysis injury claims) and if they can still earn a living.

 Catastrophic injuries can occur in many different circumstances, and often due to the fault of another party.
 Common incidents that lead to catastrophic injuries in Gary include: